SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Now talking about inclusivity with respect to flexibility of slots:

 ### Breadth wise inclusivity
-This has somehow become one of the most controversial practices of the society. **If you're against being too accommodating of people, please read this entire section, so that you end up with whatever belief stands at the end.**
+This has somehow become one of the most controversial practices of the society. **If you're against being too accommodating of people, please bear with me as I yap, so that you end up with whatever belief stands at the end.**

 By breadth wise inclusivity, I mean providing multiple slots and multiple days for people to get their round 1 and round 2 finished.
 Extra days for the people who need it.
 Round 3 also needs to be open enough for even people with packed lives to be able to reach the minimum bar.